victorallves/victorallves/README.md

  a little bit about me ⚡

-- 🔭 I’m Currently working with Front-End
+- 🔭 I’m Currently working with Java
 - 👯 I’m studying computer science
 - ⚡ I Like anime and some games online
-- 💬 ask me about: HTML, CSS, JavaScript
+- 💬 ask me about: HTML, CSS, JavaScript,Java
 - 📫 E-mail : viaugustoadr@gmail.com